tanaikech/FilesApp/README.md

      1. V8 is used.
      1. As the default setting, the file list is retrieved from both your Google Drive and the shared drive.
         - By this, for example, when the folder ID in the shared Drive is used to `###` of `const res = FilesApp.createTree("###")`, the folder tree of the shared Drive is retrieved, if you have the shared Drive.

+- v1.1.1 (May 14, 2020)

+  1. `options` was removed.
+Because in this library, the file list is retrieved under the specific folder, and this library doesn't directly search the specific files.

 [TOP](#TOP)